The-Kharsair-Empire/Robot-Telekinesis-Project/README.md

 - [Optional] Connect from relay server the port 30003 to send raw servoj command, first send pos and recv inv_kin plan from robot regularly, then issue this raw servoj command. from the unity side, then we need finer granularity of movement.
 - [Optional] Further multithreading of relay server instead of one send-recv loop for each client.
+- Dynamic servoj time t, determined by the difference of movement.

 ### Pending:
 - Finish Implementing the Sphere Collider used to confine the VR tracker movement in order to prevent robot from moving to its pose limits and enter protective stop.